Arsenic-ATG/Tetris/CONTRIBUTING.md

 ## Where can I go for help?

-If you need help, you can ask questions via the discuss section of the repository or open an issure regarding the same.
+If you need help, you can ask questions via the discuss section of the repository or open an issue regarding the same.

 ## What does the Code of Conduct mean for me?

 Our Code of Conduct means that you are responsible for treating everyone on the project with respect and courtesy regardless of their identity.
-If you are the victim of any inappropriate behavior or comments as described in our [Code of Conduct](TODO: add code of conduct link), we are here for you and will do the best to ensure that the abuser is reprimanded appropriately, per our code.
+If you are the victim of any inappropriate behaviour or comments as described in our [Code of Conduct](TODO: add code of conduct link), we are here for you and will do the best to ensure that the abuser is reprimanded appropriately, as per our code.